gsoules/MkDocs/digital-archive/docs/archivist/scanning.md

     page that had been written or doodled on using a colored pen, or if the page contained a color image.
     A resolution of 300 ppi is also fine for OCR (optical character recognition) purposes.
 -   An image scanned as 24-bit color, will produce a file that is 3 times the size as the same image scanned as 8-bit Grayscale.
     That's because 24 bits is 3 times as many bits as 8 bits.

-Similarly, the file for an image scanned as 16-bit Grayscale will be 2/3 the size of the file for the same image scanned as 24-bit color.
+!!!
+Note ""
+    When using Grayscale, choose 8-bit, not 16-bit.
+A 16-bit scan will produce a file that is twice the size as when using 8-bit with no perceivable difference in quality.
+The only time to use 16-bit is if you plan to perform heavy post-processing of the image using a program like Photoshop.

 ## Typical scanner settings